Expat Remortgages Explained

 Traceable credit history

-Provided they are up to date, your existing mortgage payments will be sufficient for some lenders.
-Others may want to see additional insights into how you manage your money such as credit held against a UK address.
+Your existing mortgage payments, provided they are up to date, will be sufficient for some lenders.
+Others may want to see additional insights into how you manage your money, such as credit held against a UK address.

 UK bank accounts

 Most lenders prefer you to have a UK bank account.
 If you don’t still have one, get one as soon as possible and start to make regular deposits into it.
-This could strengthen your position when you come to apply for an expat remortgage.
+This could strengthen your position when applying for an expat remortgage.

 The currency you are paid in